 This informational session was brought to the Senior Center by Henry Ford Health System.

 The City of Sterling Heights is taking a proactive approach to learning more and educating residents about Coronavirus.
 Activities include providing information regarding ways the public can help prevent exposure and engaging with local, state and federal leaders to discuss and share the latest updates and best practices.

-We want to make sure our residents feel in control by frequently providing the most up-to-date information while also giving you the ability to get your questions answered and take care of any city business you might have, even if social distancing becomes necessary.
-We encourage residents to stay tuned here and on the City’s social media channels (Facebook, Twitter and Instagram) for the latest information as well as signing up for emergency alerts.
+We want to make sure our residents feel in control by frequently providing the most up-to-date information while also giving you the ability to get your questions answered and take care of any city business you might have.
+We encourage residents to explore the many ways they can transact city business right from home with our At Home Services.
+We also encourage residents to stay tuned here and on the City’s social media channels (Facebook, Twitter and Instagram) for the latest information as well as signing up for emergency alerts.

 Everyday preventive actions include: